ietf-tools/bibxml-service/docs/ref/env.rst

 ``AUTO_REINDEX_INTERVAL``
     accepted by Django and Compose, pass-through

-    How many seconds to wait before reindexing.
+    How many seconds to wait before reindexing a source.
     Must be larger than zero for reindexing to be enabled.

     See :data:`bibxml.settings.AUTO_REINDEX_INTERVAL` for more.